40net-cloud/fortinet-gcp-solutions/FortiGate/architectures/200-ha-active-passive-lb-sandwich/README.md

 Read [here](../README.md#choosing-ha-architecture) more about differences between different HA designs in Google Cloud.

 ## Diagram
 As unicast FGCP clustering of FortiGate instances requires dedicated heartbeat and management NICs, 2 additional VPC Networks need to be created (or indicated in configuration file).
 This design features 4 separate VPCs for external, internal, heartbeat and management NICs.
 Both instances are deployed in separate zones indicated in **zones** property to enable GCP 99.99% SLA.
+Note that newer firmware versions (7.0+) support using the same NIC for heartbeat and management.

 Additional resources deployed include:
 - default route for the internal VPC Network pointing to the internal load balancer rule